eaburns/peggy/README.md

 Labels are used to create new identifiers used by actions and code predicates.

+The scope of a label is its branch in the nearest, containing choice expression, or in the entire rule if there is no choice expression.

+For example,

+	R <- a:A / a:A / a:A / a:A

+All `a`s refer to different labels, as they are all scoped to different branches of the choice, `/`.

+Similarly, in this expression,

+	R <- a:A / (a:A / a:A)

+all `a`s are different labels.
+However,

+	R <- a:A / a:A a:A

+is an error, as `a` is re-defined in the right-hand branch of the choice, `/`.

 **Accepts:**
 A label accepts if its subexpression accepts.